boundary/boundary-plugin-redis/README.md

 # Boundary Redis Plugin

-Collects metrics from an instance of a Redis database.
+Collects metrics from one or more instances of Redis databases.

 ### Prerequisites